AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 tags:   Screenshooting
 ---

 In a city where information is heavily monitored, couriers called Runners transport sensitive data.
-In this seemingly utopian paradise, a crime has been committed, & you are being hunted.
+In this seemingly utopian paradise, a crime has been committed, and you are being hunted.
 You are a Runner called Faith and this innovative first-person action-adventure is your story.

 ## Required